Where does Palm Oil come from?

-Palm oil has been at the centre of several heated debates and discussions in recent years, and wherever we look, we see palm oil.
-It comes from a family of plants commonly called oil palm trees, native to Africa.
+Palm oil has been at the centre of several heated debates and discussions in recent years, and wherever we look – from food to fuel – we see palm oil.
+On the other hand, there are also many products labelled “palm oil free”.

-Palm oil is used in a huge range of products, from snack and sweets to haircare or even skincare products.
-Ice cream, crisps, chocolate, deodorants, soap or detergents are just a few products containing palm oil.
+Palm oil is a vegetable oil extracted from the fruit of the oil palm tree, originally native to Africa.
+It is one of the most widely used vegetable oils globally, and a common ingredient in a variety of products, from snack and sweets to haircare or even skincare products.
+Ice cream, crisps, chocolate, deodorants, soap, or detergents are just a few products containing palm oil.
 It is also used as a biofuel in many countries and in animal feed.

 Palm oil is extracted from the fruit of palm tree Elaeis guineensis, that can live for 28 to 30 years.
 However, as trees grew, it became increasingly difficult to harvest the fruits.
 In times where environmental concerns were less considered, trees were chopped down earlier and repeatedly for new ones to be planted.

-Also, given palm oil crops are much more efficient than other vegetable oil crops, other parts of the rainforest were cleared to make way for more palm oil farming.
+Also, palm oil crops are very efficient, meaning less inputs are needed for its production, such as soil area, water or fertilisers, when compared to other vegetable oils – coconut, sunflower, soy, etc – which made it a target for mass production.
+Because of this, other parts of the rainforest were cleared to make way for more palm oil farming.
 As such, its production has been one of the main contributors for the deforestation of some of the world’s most diverse and rich forests.

 Deforestation of tropical forests has a big side-effect on the environment.
 It releases enormous amounts of carbon as carbon dioxide into the atmosphere, contributing to climate change.
 It is estimated that tropical deforestation accounts for 10 percent of total global warming emissions.